-The Clinical Mental Health and Clinical Rehabilitation Counseling program at Thomas University will provide students with the required coursework to meet CACREP standards, thus ensuring students' ability to obtain the professional counselor licensing credential of their state as well as the Certified Rehabilitation Counselor (CRC) credential.
-Students wishing to pursue their CRC will be eligible to sit for the certification exam upon completion of 75% of their coursework in the master's program.
+The Master of Science in Clinical Mental Health & Clinical Rehabilitation Counseling at Thomas University will provide students with the required coursework to meet CACREP standards in Clinical Mental Health Counseling and Clinical Rehabilitation Counseling (CACREP accredited), and Professional School Counseling and Alcohol and Addictions Counseling (CACREP applied) thus ensuring students' ability to obtain the professional counselor licensing credential of their state, as well as, the credentials of their specialty area.
+Students wishing to pursue their CRC or NCC will be eligible to sit for the certification exam upon completion of 75% of their coursework in the master's program.
+Students completing the professional school counseling specialization are able to sit for the GACE after finishing 75% of their program curriculum.

-The Clinical Mental Health and Clinical Rehabilitation Counseling program coursework provides rigorous applied and theoretical studies that meet the highest professional curriculum standards in our field.
+The Master of Science in Clinical Mental Health & Clinical Rehabilitation Counseling program's coursework provides rigorous applied and theoretical studies that meet the highest professional curriculum standards in our field.
 Students demonstrate mastery of knowledge areas through the completion of 60-credit hours of coursework including 100 hours of practicum and 900 hours of Internship fieldwork, as well as satisfactorily passing the master's comprehensive and capstone class.
 The Capstone serves to extensively prepare students for credentialing exams and demonstrates to program faculty students' readiness to practice in the field upon graduation.
+Students who pursue the professional school counseling specialization will meet the Georgia state requirements of having at least 700 hours in four different grade bands: PK-2, 3-5, 6-8, 9-12.
+Students are encouraged, but not required, to apply as professional school counselors in the state of Georgia prior to graduation, which will then allow the ease of transfer of their credential to their home state.

-The Clinical Mental Health and Clinical Rehabilitation Counseling program encourages the development of a spirit of service and advocacy by providing students with curricular experiences that require them to address the needs of those in their community who live with physical and or mental disabilities.
-This is done by helping them understand the barriers these individuals face that prevent total inclusion and/or independent living among persons with disabilities.
+The Master of Clinical Mental Health & Clinical Rehabilitation Counseling program encourages the development of a spirit of service and advocacy by providing students with curricular experiences that require them to address the needs of those in their community who live with physical disabilities, mental disabilities, educational barriers, and/or addictions.
+This is done by helping them understand the obstacles these individuals face that prevent total inclusion and/or independent living among persons with disabilities.